pubky/hackathon-2025/booky/README.md

 # Booky

 Booky is a browser extension that syncs your bookmarks using the Pubky protocol.
 It provides decentralized bookmark storage and synchronization across devices using Pubky homeservers.
+It also allows for privately sharing bookmarks with other Pubky Users.

 ## Features